Congressional leaders unsatisfied by NFL’s initial response to WFT document request

-The latter request, which is new, suggests that Maloney may convene a hearing to shed further light on the NFL’s handling of the investigation into allegations of harassment and discrimination in the team, which resulted in a $10 million fine against the team but no sanctions against Snyder personally.
+The latter request, which is new, suggests that Maloney may convene a hearing to shed further light on the NFL’s handling of the investigation into allegations of harassment and discrimination against the team.
+The league fined the team $10 million but didn’t punish Snyder personally.

 On Oct.
-21, Maloney and Krishnamoorthi sent a letter to Goodell requesting all documents and notes related to lawyer Beth Wilkinson’s nearly year-long investigation, as well as answers to questions about the NFL’s process in overseeing her work.
+21, Maloney and Krishnamoorthi sent a letter to NFL Commissioner Roger Goodell requesting all documents and notes related to lawyer Beth Wilkinson’s nearly year-long investigation, as well as answers to questions about the league’s process in overseeing her work.
 The letter set a Nov.
 4 deadline for compliance with both requests.

 NFL spokesman Brian McCarthy indicated in a statement Friday that the league addressed the panel’s questions but continues to work on issues of confidentiality related to the requested documents.